potherca-contrib/PHPTAL/README.md

 Composer install
 ----------------
-To add PHPTAL as a local, per-project dependency to your project, simply add a dependency on `phptal/phptal` to your project's `composer.json` file and run Composer with the `build` or `update` command.
+To add PHPTAL as a local, per-project dependency to your project, simply run the command `composer require phptal/phptal` from the root of your project.
+This will add a dependency for the latest PHPTAL version to your projects `compiser.json` file.

+Alternatively, add a dependency on `phptal/phptal` to your project's `composer.json` file manually and run Composer with the `build` or `update` command.

-Here is a minimal example of a `composer.json` file that just defines a development-time dependency on PHPTAL 1.2:
+Here is a minimal example of a `composer.json` file that defines a dependency on PHPTAL 1.3:

     {
         "require": {
-            "phptal/phptal": "1.2.*"
+            "phptal/phptal": "~1.3.0"
         }
     }

-For a standalone, system-wide installation via Composer, a composer.json similar to the one shown below can be used from an arbitary directory.
+For a standalone (system-wide) installation via Composer, `composer require phptal/phptal --global` can be used.
+Alternatively, a composer.json similar to the one shown below can be used from an arbitary directory.

     {
         "name": "phptal",
         "description": "phptal",
         "require": {
-            "phptal/phptal": "1.2.*"
+            "phptal/phptal": "~1.3.0"
         },
         "config": {
             "bin-dir": "/path/where/to/install/phptal/"